Moist and tender Southern Little Layer Cake with traditional boiled chocolate frosting!

 - Line 5 (8-inch) round cake pans with parchment paper.
 (I used 10 disposable pans).
 Grease the pans and flour lightly.
 Set aside.

-- In a large bowl, cream together sugar and butter.
+- In a large bowl, cream together sugar, butter and shortening.

 - Add eggs one at a time, mixing well after each egg.